Blog

-On a more positive note have been busy sorting through our cuttings and are pleased to report many of those which were stuck at the end of 2023 already have roots.
+On a more positive note we have been busy sorting through our cuttings and are pleased to report many of those which were stuck at the end of 2025 already have roots.

 The first lockdown of March 23rd came at a critical time for selling our overwintered stock and propagating for the coming season.
 We dithered about whether it was sensible to propagate.
 If we didn't pot it on we wouldn't have anything to sell, but would we have any customers?